-Doctors aren't sure how homocysteine increases the risk of heart and blood vessel disease but there appears to be a link between high homocysteine levels and damage to the arteries, causing atherosclerosis (hardening of the arteries) and the formation of blood clots.
+Doctors aren't sure how.
+They’re also not certain if your chance of having heart and blood vessel disease goes up if your homocysteine level is high.
+There does appear to be a relationship between high levels of homocysteine and artery damage.
+That can lead to atherosclerosis (hardening of the arteries) and blood clots.

 Do I Need to Have My Homocysteine Level Checked?

-Currently, there is no universal recommendation for checking homocysteine levels in everyone.
-The test is still relatively expensive, isn't widely available, and is rarely covered by insurance.
+There’s no universal recommendation for checking homocysteine levels.
+The test is still relatively expensive, it isn't widely available, and insurance rarely covers it.

 Can High Homocysteine Levels Be Prevented?